All Episodes

 I agree with you.

-No, no, I agree with it.
+No, no, I agree with us.

 So let us have a conversation where we don't have to contradict in public the statistics that you put forth, but instead can have a conversation about what will really work and what the American people deserve from us at this uncertain time in their lives.

-The one thing I think we can agree on is we shouldn't shut down the government over a dispute.
+One thing I think we can agree on is we shouldn't shut down the government over a dispute.

 And you want to shut it down.